 NF service producer to NF service consumer: NF Service Response.

-If token is verified successfully and the NF service Request is consistent with the information in the token, NF service producer executes the requested service and response to NF service consumer.
+If the token is valid and the NF service Request is consistent with the information in the token, NF service producer executes the requested service and response to NF service consumer.

 Editor’s Note: Parameters of the messages and parameters in the token are FFS.